 - 6.2.8 It is recognised that houses may change following construction and this policy is not intended to prevent the normal use of permitted development rights, which may involve the construction of additional bedrooms in due course.
 The policy does aim, however, to ensure the greatest number of dwellings are initially built in accordance with the housing mix required by Policy CP2 and this policy.
 On larger developments this policy will help ensure that a wide range of dwelling types and sizes are available upon construction (see also paragraphs 6.2.5 6.2.6 above). - 6.2.9 The maximum sizes specified reflect the general size of housing in the Winchester District and are not overly restrictive, being in the upper range for housing of the particular bedspaces provided.
 The maximum levels specified are generous enough to allow for flexibility in layout and are intended to apply to a wide variety of dwellings including flats and 3 storey houses.
-The use of external dwelling sizes is intended to make measurement as simple as possible and to provide transparency for developers and future occupiers. - 6.2.10 Policy CP2 identifies the provision of 2 and 3 bedroomed family housing as a particular need for the District, this policy therefore limits the imposition of size maximums to these dwellings only, in order to achieve appropriate housing mix for new developments.
+The use of external dwelling sizes is intended to make measurement as simple as possible and to provide transparency for developers and future occupiers.

+Where integral garages cannot be used as part of the dwelling they will not count towards the calculation of gross internal area. - 6.2.10 Policy CP2 identifies the provision of 2 and 3 bedroomed family housing as a particular need for the District, this policy therefore limits the imposition of size maximums to these dwellings only, in order to achieve appropriate housing mix for new developments.
 There is generally less of an issue with overly small dwellings but the policy sets minimum standards as necessary, as explained at paragraph 6.2.6 above.